Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 ### Software Layers

 Software layers collect source files and software components along with configuration files for re-use in different projects as shown in the picture below.
-There are two ways to share configuration settings:

-- By default, the configuration files of a `layer` are store within the directory structure of the software layer.
-Projects can therefore share a `layer` with common configuration settings.

-- With [RTE directory settings](./YML-Input-Format.md#rte-dirs) that are specific to software component `Cclass` names it is possible partly share a common configuration across layers.

 ![Project Layers](./images/Layers.png "Project Layers")